 When planting, incorporate compost to improve drainage and fertility, spacing plants 30-45cm (12-18in) apart and watering thoroughly.

-In early spring, apply a generous 5-7cm (2-3in) mulch of well-rotted garden compost or manure around the base of the plant to retain moisture, suppress weeds, and provide essential nutrients as it breaks down.
+In early spring, apply a generous 5-7cm (2-3in) mulch of well-rotted garden compost or manure around the base of the plants to retain moisture, suppress weeds, and provide essential nutrients as it breaks down.
 Ensure the mulch is spread evenly, but keep it away from the stems to prevent rot.
 A supplementary granular fertiliser (such as the mineral based Growmore) is advised in the early part of the season, once the plant begins to sprout.

-Finally, consider providing some protection in exposed or colder regions of the UK by covering with a double layer of horticultural fleece or dry mulch (bark chippings/ composted pine needles) to insulate the roots, or by using a cloche to protect the plant against hard frosts.
+Finally, consider providing some protection in exposed or colder regions of the UK by covering with a double layer of horticultural fleece or dry mulch (bark chippings/ composted pine needles) to insulate the roots, or by using a cloche to protect the plants against hard frosts.

-In early spring, apply a generous 5-7cm (2-3in) mulch of well-rotted garden compost or manure around the base of the plant to retain moisture, suppress weeds, and provide essential nutrients as it breaks down.
+In early spring, apply a generous 5-7cm (2-3in) mulch of well-rotted garden compost or manure around the base of the plants to retain moisture, suppress weeds, and provide essential nutrients as it breaks down.
 Ensure the mulch is spread evenly, but keep it away from the stems to prevent rot.
 A supplementary granular fertiliser (such as the mineral based Growmore) is advised in the early part of the season, once the plant begins to sprout.

-Finally, consider providing some protection in exposed or colder regions of the UK by covering with a double layer of horticultural fleece or dry mulch (bark chippings/ composted pine needles) to insulate the roots, or by using a cloche to protect the plant against hard frosts.
+Finally, consider providing some protection in exposed or colder regions of the UK by covering with a double layer of horticultural fleece or dry mulch (bark chippings/ composted pine needles) to insulate the roots, or by using a cloche to protect the plants against hard frosts.

 What's included:

+Salvia 'Amistad': This award-winning perennial is celebrated for its long flowering period, producing striking deep purple, tubular flowers with near-black calyces and stems from early summer to the first frost.
 Salvia 'Amistad' forms a bushy, upright habit with aromatic, bright green, slightly downy leaves that provide a lush backdrop to its dramatic blooms.
 Loved by bees and butterflies, it is perfect for pollinator-friendly gardens, ornamental borders, or patio containers.
 Grows to 1.2m.

-Salvia Pink Amistad ('Arggr17-011'): Hot on the heels of the enormously popular ‘Amistad’, comes this elegant pink and magenta sage - the stunningly beautiful 'Pink Amistad’.
+Salvia Pink Amistad: Hot on the heels of the enormously popular ‘Amistad’, comes this elegant pink and magenta sage - the stunningly beautiful 'Pink Amistad’.
 Strutting its stuff with with strong upright stems and darkened bracts that provide a gorgeous contrast for its deep pink buds to reveal gentle, soft pink blooms.
 These late summer stunners, in flower from July until October, are also a hit with pollinating insects, especially bees, and perform well in pots or blended with mixed border plantings.
 Grows to 1.6m.

-SalviaLove and Wishes ('Serendip6') (PBR): This relatively new addition has jaw-dropping magenta flowers, each held by a dark burgundy calyx.
+Salvia Love and Wishes: This relatively new addition has jaw-dropping magenta flowers, each held by a dark burgundy calyx.
 Also, if the plant is deadheaded regularly, the flowers will appear over an incredibly long period - often providing colour from June to November.
 It has a neat and tidy habit too, which makes it great for both borders and pots, and once well established, it will become tolerant of drought.
 Grows to 80cm.

 Flowering period: